jonathanhogg/flitter/docs/canvas3d.md

 ### External Models

-External mesh models are loaded with the `!model` node, which takes the single additional attribute:
+External mesh models are loaded with the `!model` node, which takes the additional attributes:

 `filename=` *FILENAME*
 : Specifies the model file to load, relative to the program path.
 The model will be automatically reloaded if this file changes.

+`repair=` ( `true` | `false` )
+: If set to `true`, attempts to *repair* the mesh by merging vertices and removing duplicate or degenerate faces, fixing normal directions and face windows, and capping holes.
+This can be useful if a mesh is rendering incorrectly or is failing with [constructive solid geometry](#contructive-solid-geometry) operations.
+Default is `false`.

 Meshes are loaded using the [**trimesh**](https://trimesh.org) library and so **Flitter** supports all of the file-types supported by that, which includes OBJ and STL files.
-No material properties are loaded, just the triangular mesh, so you will need to re-specify the material properties using a `!material` node or on the `!model` node itself.
+No material properties are loaded, just the triangular mesh, so you will need to re-specify the material properties using a `!material` node or with material attributes on the `!model` node itself.

 ### Controlling Model Shading